Rep. Burgess to Newsmax: GOP Budget Plan to Save $16 Trillion Next Decade

 The "mark-up" comes five months after the April 15 budget submission deadline imposed by a 1974 law for adopting such measures and has little chance of passing the Democratically controlled Senate, the report said.

-"Our muscle as Republicans for fiscal responsibility has atrophied over the years, and we’re trying to rebuild that," Roll Call reported House Budget Chairman Jodey C. Arrington telling reporters.
-"And so, it’s like going back into the weight room when you haven’t been there in a long time."
+"Our muscle as Republicans for fiscal responsibility has atrophied over the years, and we're trying to rebuild that," Roll Call reported House Budget Chair Jodey C. Arrington, R-Texas, telling reporters.
+"And so, it's like going back into the weight room when you haven't been there in a long time."

 Burgess said he is also aware of the Sept.
 30 government funding deadline, which he said is more of an issue for Congress than the government shutting down departments.